rchain-community/rchain-community.github.io/content/dapps/setup-docker.md

 4. Then type in: git clone.
    ![vscode1](./images/vscode-9.png)

-   If there is not git clone to select, you have to install [Git SCM](https://git-scm.com/downloads) on your pc .
+   If there is not git clone to select, you have to install [Git SCM](https://git-scm.com/downloads) on your pc.
+   ⚠️ After that you have to restart VSCode.
    Click on git clone and type in:

    ```bash